What is the MIND diet?

 The Brain Wellness and Lifestyle program at Pacific Neuroscience Institute® offers personalized guidance to optimize your brain health.
 Focusing on the 6 pillars, our program addresses diet, exercise, sleep, stress, social interaction, and most importantly memory/cognitive concerns.

-Courses blend science-based lifestyle interventions with holistic care, offering comprehensive support for your brain health.
+Courses blend evidence-based lifestyle interventions with holistic care, offering comprehensive support for your brain health.
 Backed by strong research, our methods have been specifically designed to empower individuals to take control of their cognitive well-being.
 Courses are available in-person or virtual, as well as group or individual sessions.